Back to blog

 4. Reduce alcohol and late heavy meals

-Few things suppress nocturnal HRV as clearly as alcohol, even in socially normal amounts.
+Few things lower nocturnal HRV as clearly and repeatably as alcohol in sensitive people, even when the amount feels socially normal.
 Heavy late dinners can do the same, especially in sensitive people.
 A simple experiment: compare two weeks with alcohol and late meals against two weeks without alcohol and with earlier dinners.
 You do not need belief; you need data.

 5. Use breathing and stress regulation wisely